Nuitka/Nuitka-website/doc/posts/nuitka-release-08.rst

    fails to load, it then outputs a more helpful error.
 This ought to be done for all plugins, where it's not clear if they are needed.

--  Anti-bloat: Added support for plain replacements in the ``anti-bloat.yml`` file.
+-  Anti-Bloat: Added support for plain replacements in the ``anti-bloat.yml`` file.
 Before with ``replacement```, the new value had to be produced by an ``eval``, which makes for less readable values due to extra quoting. for plain values.